 The option is available to the AOR to request EBiz POC role functionality.
 The AOR must communicate with the EBiz POC outside of the Grants.gov system to receive the valid MPIN.
 If granted, the AOR can use the MPIN to enable EBiz POC functionality.

 The AOR should log in to Grants.gov, then click the Manage Applicant link on the left side of the Applicant Center page.
 Enter the MPIN as prompted, and the AOR will have the ability to manage applicant roles and view all the application submission for the organization's DUNS number.
-If you need additional instructions, go to the Applicant User Guide.
+If you need additional instructions, refer to the EBiz POC Actions help article.

 As a AOR, if you are unable to log in or utilize the AOR or EBiz POC permissions, you should contact your organization's EBiz POC to identify whether your account roles have been modified.
 If the issue persists after contacting your EBiz POC, visit the Support page.

 As an EBiz POC, how do I deactivate an AOR for my organization on Grants.gov?

 To deactivate an AOR, follow the steps below.
 When you deactivate the AOR, you are removing all of their permissions including their ability to submit applications.